EdidiongEsu/okadabooks_scraper/README.md

 # okadabooks_scraper
   This scraper is used to remove details from all available bookcards in the website https://okadabooks.com.
-Okadabooks is an online store for african literature based in Nigeria.
+Okadabooks is a popular online store for african literature based in Nigeria.
   Here is what one of the bookcards look like.
 Highlighted are some of the details that will be scrapped in this project.

    ![](https://github.com/EdidiongEsu/okadabooks_scraper/blob/master/okadabooks_pictures/Capture.PNG)